scodes831/budgetTracker/README.md

-# budgetTracker
+# Budget Tracker

+## Overview

-Budget Tracker allows users to set up a monthly budget for their household and keep track of purchases.
-Users can add family members to their household and view purchase history by family member and date.
-Users can add and edit their budget, family members, and purchases within Budget Tracker.
+Budget Tracker allows users to keep track of their monthly household budget and purchases by category.
+After adding household members, users can add a monthly budget and any purchases they have made.
+Budget Tracker displays a user's household budget along with the total amounts spent and remaining, and users can also export a spreadsheet of their monthly budget and purchase information.

+## Built With
+-Java
+-PostgreSQL